GabeScott/standard-works-vault/General Conference/1975 October - My Gratitude.md

 # My Gratitude

-*By Charles A. Didier - Of the First Quorum of the Seventy*
+By Elder Charles A. Didier - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1975 General Conference*